 The reach, adoption, and impact of VR will grow as entrepreneurs, developers, and consumers understand and take advantage of its full potential.
 Soon, we will likely see the rise of fitness studios offering immersive tech-driven approaches to exercise.

-The types of exercise available in virtual reality in strength training will proliferate in the months and years to come.
+The types of exercise available in virtual reality in strength training will proliferate in the years to come.
 App developers will also likely focus on resistance and strength training elements as opposed to the mostly cardiovascular training offered currently.

 Simultaneously, research, testing, and rating of VR games will begin, such as measuring the actual calorie expenditure and other KPIs for various games, for the benefit of specialists and consumers interested in obesity prevention, rehabilitation, therapy, etc.

 Read also: Diet Planner App Development – Onix's Guide

 The next step will be the socialization and virtual competitions that may bring about new entertainment industry.

 AR can enhance the current fitness trends, enable new exercise modes, and create new sports, involving more people in the fitness movement.